ThinkingInTypes/ThinkingInTypes.github.io/Chapters/11_Make_Illegal_Types_Unrepresentable.md

 Because you can put any characters in any format into a string, such "stringly typed" systems (an ironic play on "strongly typed") may be the worst of all possible worlds.
 Unless it's actually text, classifying something as a string doesn't tell you anything.
-When a function receives a string that is meant to represent a type, that function can assume precisely nothing about it.
+When a function receives a string meant to represent a type, that function can assume precisely nothing about it.
 Every such function must start from scratch and analyze that string to see if it conforms to what that function needs.

 Changing the meaning of a stringly-typed item is a daunting job.